Hungary - Country Commercial Guide

 Opportunities

-Airport security, manufacturing site and warehouse protection are the most developing segments in the sector.
+Airport security, manufacturing site, and warehouse protection are the most developing segments in the sector.
 Both the Budapest International Airport and Debrecen International Airport have initiated security-related development projects, including passenger and cargo screening that require implementation of additional airport security equipment (and upgrades for existing equipment) at border crossing points.
-The 2nd phase of BUD Cargo City to be developed between 2022-2024 also requires additional physical security solutions.
 X-ray cargo screening systems are also being implemented at land border crossing points and railroads.
+This has special importance as passenger and cargo traffic increased 24 percent and 12 percent respectively in the first half of 2023 compared to the same period in 2022.
+As of January 2023, the Hungarian government was reportedly close to closing a deal to purchase Budapest Airport, which it plans to operate jointly with French firm Vinci.
+The development of BUD Cargo City will allow air cargo up to 300,000 tons per year.
+Among further developments, warehouse space will also be expanded with offices and other supporting infrastructure and security surveillance systems which will contribute to increasing the regional significance of the airport.

 Security technology for property protection at manufacturing and industrial facilities and warehouses as well as public areas also present opportunities for innovative solutions.
-In recent years, the security and building automation market – thanks to increased real estate developments - saw an annual increase of 4.2%.
-There was a 3.9% increase in the anti-intrusion equipment segment, while the CCTV component increased by 5.4% in 2020.
+In recent years, the security and building automation market – thanks to increased real estate developments – increased with special focus on anti-intrusion equipment, fire safety, integrated building automation equipment and CCTVs.

 Within the anti-intrusion sector, access control remains an important and highly competitive area.
 The industry is migrating toward IP and integrated solutions.
 The trend is to move away from proprietary technology towards open systems that allow the integration of multiple applications.
 Other drivers include the growth of time and attendance applications, the demand for smart card and optical card systems, the need to reduce fraud, and increasingly an acceptance of biometric systems.
 Training for integrators and installers is essential to effectively meet end-user needs.